-Dr. Sheila Barnes is a Doctoral level Board Certified Behavior Analyst and a School Psychologist.
+Hope 4 Autism CEO/founder, Dr. Sheila Barnes, is a doctoral level Board Certified Behavior Analyst (BCBA-D) and a School Psychologist.
 Dr. Barnes graduated with a bachelor’s degree and a master’s degree in special education from the University of Central Oklahoma (formerly known as Central State University), a doctorate in educational psychology from the University of Oklahoma and a second master’s degree in counseling psychology from Northwestern Oklahoma State University.
-In addition to school psychology and counseling psychology, Dr. Barnes holds standard Oklahoma Teaching Certifications as a superintendent, school counselor, diagnostician, reading specialist, as well as in the fields of early childhood education, elementary education, middle school social studies, middle school language arts, and several categorical areas of special education.
+Dr. Barnes has extensive experience working directly with infants and very young children with autism and other disabilities.
+Before becoming a university professor, she worked in a variety of placement alternatives from home-based infant intervention, public school early childhood special education, as well as a residential treatment center for adjudicated youth.

 At the university level she served as the program director of Early Childhood and Special Education undergraduate and graduate programs as well as Associate Dean in the College of Education.

 When she retired as a full professor, she founded Hope 4 Autism.
 Dr. Barnes currently has the honor of developing a master's degree program in ABA at Ouachita Baptist University where her father graduated (and where she was born).